eageissinger/R-CAFE/index.md

 Hour 2: Coding challenge (optional); participants are also welcome to bring their own data or code to ask questions relevant to the training session.

-All material for each training session will be available here.
+All material for each training session will be available on this page.

-#### **Update:** Material from ***Introduction to R: Part 1*** will be available Tuesday, January 31 (around 12pm NT).
-Thank you for your patience and understanding.

-## Past Sessions
-### Introduction to R: Part 1
-*25 January 2023, 10:00 - 11:30 am*

-An introduction to R and Rstudio, ideal for first time users.

-**Objectives:**
-- Navigating R Studio
-- Variables in R
-- Calling functions
-- Working with packages
-- Getting help in R

-## Upcoming Training Sessions
+## Next Training Session

 ### Introduction to R: Part 2
 *1 February 2023, 10:00 - 11:30 am*